WC5E/Warcraft-5e-Conversion/WIP 3.0 Chapters/Chapter 6 Spells.md

   ✦ |In this chapter, under Spell Descriptions
   ^TCE^ | Tasha's Cauldron of Everything
   ^XGE^ |Xanathar's Guide to Everything

+  ### Variant Rules

+  For many of the class spell lists in this chapter, you may find one or more variant rules listed.

+  These variant rules are suggestions for ways in which the Game Master can handle certain spells and concepts for that class, beyond the mechanical structure of the spells themselves.

   <div style='margin-top:25px;'></div>

   > ##### Variant Rule: On a Pale Horse
   > GMs might consider making the creatures summoned by a death knight with *find steed* and *find greater steed* undead, rather than one of the creature types listed in those spells.